Practice Profile

 • Drafting a pre-action protocol response in a statutory challenge to a grant of planning permission on a site within a National Landscape

-• Drafting representations in respect of CIL liability
+• Drafting representations in respect of a developer’s liability for CIL

 Jeffrey’s experience in public law includes: